Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v3/component-features.md

 # Component features

-This page is all about the **dynamically-loaded components**: How they behave, how you can exchange data with them and what lifecycle methods can be registered.
+This page is all about the **dynamically-loaded components**: How they behave, how you can exchange data with them and what new lifecycle methods can be used.

 ## Context & Dependency Injection